Fundacio-Bit/turisme-en-dades-rest-deprecated/README.md

 }
 ```

-This users are required to invoke the login endpoint in order to generate a signed JSON Web Token.
-Tokens must be passed in endpoint invocations, as a bearer token in authorization header, in order to authenticate users.
+Users are authenticated through the login endpoint in order to generate a signed JSON Web Token.
+JWT tokens will be passed in endpoint invocations in the authorization header.

 ### 3. Run